JulienFink/WiFi-Project/README.md

 airodump-ng --bssid target_MAC --channel N (--write file_name) wireless_adapter_name
 ```

-3. Deauthentification attack (disconnect any device from the network):
+3. Deauthentication attack (disconnect any device from the network):

 This attack will always work !
 The only way around it is to change the MAC address on the target machine.
 ```